naveengowdahr/Student-Database-Management-System/README.md

 # Student-Database-Management-System
-A very useful project in collecting a student's academic data.
+A very useful c++ project in collecting a student's academic data.